cuckflong/cs6447/wargames3/war3.md

 _List of vulnerabilities:_
 1. User's input can overwrite the ESP value when return

-_Step to exploit:_
+_Steps to exploit:_
 1. Calcuate the system call in libc and the string _"/bin/sh"_ with offsets to the leaked address using the  libc database
 2. Fill the buffer with ret sled then the system call to _"/bin/sh"_ all packed in a size of 1337 bytes
-3. The last byte of ESP will be partially overwriten with _"0x0a"_ and point back to the ret sled in the buffer
+3. The last byte of ESP will be partially overwritten with _"0x0a"_ and point back to the ret sled in the buffer

 _Script/Command used:_
 ```python